 - This◊ scan from a 1997 issue of Coro Coro Comic seems to indicate that at one point, Yuji Ueda was planned to be the narrator of the Japanese version of Pokémon as opposed to Unsho Ishizuka.

-- An unusual example: when Ceyli Delgadillo was unavailable to reprise her role of Dende in the Cell Games arc of Dragon Ball Z, Laura Bailey voiced the character instead (in her very first voice role), but Ceyli was brought back at the last second after Laura had completed recording, and redid most of Laura's work.
-However...
-Laura did end up voicing the character again for the redub of the Namek arc, and ironically redid all of Ceyli's work in the Frieza saga for the remastered release (to retain consistency with the Namek arc).
-Even more ironically, Laura's original recordings as Dende from the Cell Games arc were recovered and ended up being used for the remastered release in place of Ceyli's dialogue.
+- An unusual example: when Ceyli Delgadillo was unavailable to reprise her role of Dende in the Cell Games arc of Dragon Ball Z, Laura Bailey voiced the character instead (in her very first voice acting role), but Delgadillo was brought back at the last second after Bailey had completed recording, and redid most of Bailey's work.
+However, Bailey did end up voicing the character again for the redub of the Namek arc, and ironically redid all of Delgadillo's work in the Frieza saga for the remastered release (to retain consistency with the Namek arc).
+Even more ironically, Bailey's original recordings as Dende from the Cell Games arc were recovered and ended up being used for the remastered release in place of Ceyli's dialogue.

 - In Naruto, Saffron Henderson voiced Kurenai Yuhi for an episode before Mary Elizabeth McGlynn was cast.
 McGlynn also re-recorded Henderson's bit for the DVD release.

 - Todd Haberkorn was originally cast as England, for the dub of Axis Powers Hetalia.
-He recorded the entire season, before the voice actor for Italy dropped out and they put him on that role, having Scott Freeman voice for England instead.
+He recorded the entire season, before the initial voice actor for Italy dropped out and they put him on that role, having Scott Freeman voice for England instead.
 According to Todd, the entire season's worth of voice recordings is still around Funimation somewhere (and he still voices the character when he's younger).
 It's still currently unknown which actor was originally cast for Italy.

 - Mona Marshall was to originally voice the adult Kenshin Himura in Media Blasters' dub of Rurouni Kenshin (following along the pattern of the original Japanese version, where he was voiced by a woman).
 However, the dubbing team felt that her voice wasn't working out for the character, and the role was recast with Richard Cansino (who had also voiced Kenshin in Sony's alternate "Samurai X" dub).